Principles of Values-based Banking

-Sustainable banks integrate this approach by focusing simultaneously on people, planet and prosperity.
-Products and services are designed and developed to meet the needs of people and safeguard the environment; generating reasonable profit is recognized as an essential requirement of sustainable banking but is not a stand-alone objective.
-Importantly, sustainable banks embrace an intentional approach to triple-bottom-line business – they don’t just avoid doing harm, they actively use finance to do good.
+Values-based banks integrate this approach by focusing simultaneously on people, planet and prosperity.
+Products and services are designed and developed to meet the needs of people and safeguard the environment.
+Generating reasonable profit is recognized as an essential requirement of values-based banking but is not a stand-alone objective.
+Importantly, values-based banks embrace an intentional approach to triple-bottom-line business – they don’t just avoid doing harm, they actively use finance to do good.

-Sustainable banks serve the communities in which they work.
-They meet the financial needs of these geographic and sector-based communities by financing sustainable enterprise in productive economies.
+Values-based banks serve the communities in which they work.
+They meet the financial needs of these geographic and sector-based communities by financing enterprises and individuals in productive and sustainable economies.

-Sustainable banks establish strong relationships with their clients and are directly involved in understanding and analysing their economic activities and assisting them to become more sustainable themselves.
+Values-based banks establish strong relationships with their clients and are directly involved in understanding and analysing their economic activities and assisting them to become more values-based themselves.
 Proper risk analysis is used at product origination so that indirect risk management tools are neither adopted as a substitute for fundamental analysis nor traded for their own sake.

-Sustainable banks adopt a long-term perspective to make sure they can maintain their operations and be resilient in the face of external disruptions.
-At the same time they recognize that no bank, or its clients, is entirely immune to such disruptions.
+Values-based banks adopt a long-term perspective to make sure they can maintain their operations and be resilient in the face of external disruptions.
+At the same time, they recognize that no bank, or its clients, is entirely immune to such disruptions.

 Values-based banks maintain a high degree of transparency and inclusiveness in governance and reporting.
 In this context, inclusiveness means an active relationship with a bank’s extended stakeholder community, and not only its shareholders or management.